nod-ai/ADA/redfish-exporter/docs/testing.md

 kubectl logs -n silo deployment/redfish-mock
 ```

 - Verify that your firewall or security settings are not blocking the required network connections.

-[Placeholder: Add more troubleshooting steps based on common issues encountered during testing]

 If problems persist, please file an issue on the project's GitHub repository with detailed information about the error and your environment.